 Buying Turkish olive oil is a great way to support local producers and get a taste of the country’s culture.
-It makes a beautiful gift for foodies and cooks, and it’s sure to be enjoyed by anyone who loves good-quality olive oil.
+It makes one of the great Turkish gift ideas for foodies and cooks, and it’s sure to be enjoyed by anyone who loves good-quality olive oil.

 We found Turkish olive oil in the tin when we were souvenir shopping in Izmir.
 After wrapping it in a think jumper, I was confident that it would have less chance of breaking than the glass jar olive oil option.

 Compared to many other countries, the price of gold in Turkey is low, and the quality is exceptionally high, with higher carats on offer.
 You’ll find countless jewelers no matter where you and they will spend time talking to you about what you want and showing you options.
 You may also be able to have your own piece designed.

 If you’re looking for a piece of jewelry and you’re heading to Türkiye soon, certainly wait until you’ve been and look if you can find a higher quality piece at a lower price on your travels.
 You can also try bargaining for a lower price.

 You can find numerous typical Turkish souvenirs throughout the country, but the best shopping in Turkey is in Istanbul.
 This sprawling city spread across Europe and Asia, is home to several huge markets.

 If you’re wondering where to buy souvenirs in Istanbul, places like the Grand Bazaar and Spice Market are chock-full of Turkish shops and stands selling everything from spices and soaps to clothing and candy.
 Below, you’ll find the best souvenirs to buy in Istanbul.